barucharky/coding_deep_dive/python/notes/Intro-to-python.md

 You might only have `01-python-for-ds-ipynb`.
 That's fine.
 I made a copy so that no matter how many changes (read messes) I make, I can always go back to the original that Sruli made.
 This is important, because we want to treat this as a playground or sandbox.
 It's a place where we can try anything and we are not afraid to break things.

+###### Note: It would have been fine to `cd` directly into `../env-python-learn/notebooks/01-cheatsheets/`.
+The review is written this way because we may change the contents of some of those folders in the future.
 ---

 ### Prepare the notebook